-Use the guidance notes: local councils should be able to provide guidance notes to support your application.
+Use the guidance notes: local councils should provide guidance notes to support your application.
 Many have PDF files available for download on their website and others incorporate them into the application itself.
 If you intend to apply by post and you can’t find the supporting information online, ask for the guidance notes when you request your application form.

-If you get stuck, seek support: make sure you check the Blue Badge section of your local council’s website and, if you still can’t find the information you need, contact your local council directly for assistance.
+If you get stuck, seek support: make sure you check the Blue Badge section of your local council’s website and, if you can’t find the information you need, contact your local council directly for assistance.

 Record your tracking reference number, which you’ll receive once you’ve filled in the online form.
-If you make a telephone or postal application, you’ll need to contact your local authority by phone to obtain it.
+If you make a postal application, you’ll need to contact your local authority by phone to obtain it.
 Make a note of this tracking number, as you may need to refer to it later in the process.